Pylons/pyramid/docs/narr/project.rst

     ..
     2 passed in 0.47 seconds

 The tests themselves are found in the ``tests.py`` module in your ``cookiecutter``-generated project.
-Within a project generated by the ``pyramid-cookiecutter-starter`` cookiecutter, only two sample tests exist.
+Within a project generated by the ``pyramid-cookiecutter-theonecc`` cookiecutter, only two sample tests exist.

 .. note::